Advanced Linear Devices

 Advanced Linear Devices Incorporated, also known as ALD, is a semiconductor device design and manufacturing company based in Sunnyvale, California.
-The company develops and manufactures precision analog CMOS linear integrated circuits for industrial controls, instrumentation, computers, medical devices, automotive, and telecommunications products.
-It is best known for its redesign of the 555 timer IC as a low-voltage CMOS device.
+The company develops and manufactures precision analog CMOS linear integrated circuits for industrial controls, instrumentation, computers, medical devices, automotive, and telecommunications products. t is best known for its redesign of the 555 timer IC as a low-voltage CMOS device.

 The company provides MOSFET arrays, including proprietary designs with zero voltage thresholds.
 They also produce and operational amplifiers, analog voltage comparators used in electronic systems as current sources and voltage references.